The Chaos Communication Congress is the Chaos Computer Club’s (CCC) annual symposium and hacker party.

 The multiple and interwoven crises of the present dominate public attention.
 Unfortunately, they often leave little room for a (self-)critical look at the very details that are essential for good solutions.
 The sciences offer a multitude of approaches, ideas and theories that can help us all cope with the crises and that will be with us in the future.
 Numerous, fascinating developments combine science and technology.
 Artificial intelligences are processing medical data or deliver entirely new protein structures.
 Quantum computing is getting closer to practical use with each passing year.
 Social sciences offer insights into how we live together in a changing world.
 The science track offers time and space for all of these scientific topics - and far beyond.
 Whether you're working at research centers, universities, or in the garage: If you explore and evaluate interesting and important developments from a scientific point of view, share your knowledge and submit a relevant presentation topic!

-For this track, we are looking for content demonstrating the influence of security aspects on users, machines and society.
-We would therefore like to request technical submissions focusing on security problems and solutions in both, hardware and software.
+The security track hosts content demonstrating the influence of IT security aspects on users and machines.
+We ask for technical submissions describing problems and solutions in both hardware and software.

-If you want to share your discoveries with thousands of fellow security enthusiasts, if you have developed new solutions to previously unsolved problems, or if you have found uncommon problems which we knew nothing about, then this is the right track for you.
+If you want to share your discoveries with thousands of fellow security enthusiasts; if you have developed new solutions to previously unsolved problems; or if you have found new problems which we knew nothing about, we invite you to present.

 This includes topics from mathematics, networks, operating systems, web technologies, memory (mis)management, cryptography, programming languages, hardware design and other fields.